 As a result of our general partner's right to purchase outstanding limited partner interests, a holder of limited partner interests may have its limited partner interests purchased at a price that may be lower than market prices at various times prior to such purchase or lower than a unitholder may anticipate the market price to be in the future.
-The tax consequences to a unitholder of the exercise of this call right are the same as a sale by that unitholder of its common units in the market.
-Please read "Material Tax Consequences-Disposition of Common Units".
+The U.S. federal income tax consequences to a unitholder of the exercise of this call right are the same as a sale by that unitholder of its common units in the market.
+Please read "Material U.S. Federal Income Tax Consequences-Disposition of Common Units".